mohiuddin-khan-shiam/mohiuddin-khan-shiam.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About Me"
-excerpt: "About Me"
+excerpt: "A brief story of my journey in research, technology, and social impact."
 author_profile: true
 redirect_from:
   - /about.html
 ---

-I am S. M. Mohiuddin Khan Shiam, a dedicated individual with a strong passion for using technology and innovation to improve society.
-My pursuits go beyond academics and include a deep interest in research, social service, and contributing to global progress.
+I’m S. M. Mohiuddin Khan Shiam.
+At the heart of my work is a simple goal: to use technology and innovation in ways that improve society.

+That mindset began early.
+As a child, I was drawn to technology and space because they represent possibility—problems worth exploring, ideas worth building, and questions worth chasing with discipline and curiosity.

-Since childhood, my curiosity about technology and space has fueled my drive to explore and innovate.
-I am committed to supporting the United Nations Sustainable Development Goals, focusing on critical areas such as education, health, human rights, environmental protection, and animal welfare.
-By integrating multidisciplinary knowledge and critical thinking, I aspire to create meaningful solutions that make a positive impact.
+Today, I carry that same curiosity into research, social service, and long-term impact.
+I’m committed to supporting the United Nations Sustainable Development Goals, with particular attention to education, health, human rights, environmental protection, and animal welfare.
+I enjoy working across disciplines, because the most meaningful solutions usually sit at the intersection of fields.

-In my journey, I have gained leadership, communication, and strategic planning skills through various professional and extracurricular roles.
-These experiences have taught me the importance of collaboration, adaptability, and continuous learning.
-I believe challenges offer valuable lessons and that true education reflects in how we behave and interact with others.

-I owe my achievements to the support and guidance of my parents, siblings, and teachers, who have been a constant source of encouragement.
-Their values have shaped me into a humble and driven individual who believes in the power of perseverance and kindness.
+Along the way, professional and extracurricular responsibilities helped me develop leadership, communication, and strategic planning skills.
+Those experiences reinforced my belief that collaboration, adaptability, and continuous learning are not “extras”—they are the foundation of doing good work.

+I’m grateful to my parents, siblings, and teachers for their support and guidance.
+Their values shaped how I approach challenges: with humility, perseverance, and kindness.

-In my leisure time, I enjoy traveling, playing football, and immersing myself in the magical world of Harry Potter.
-These activities bring joy and allow me to reflect on the lessons I have learned through my struggles, which have strengthened my character and resolve.
+Outside of work, I enjoy traveling, playing football, and spending time in the world of Harry Potter.
+These moments keep me grounded and remind me that growth often comes from reflection.

-I believe in the potential of human kindness and the transformative power of innovation to create a better future.
-I look forward to connecting with individuals who share the vision of building a brighter, more equitable world.
+I believe deeply in the potential of human kindness and the transformative power of innovation.
+I’m always open to connecting with people who care about building a brighter, more equitable future.

+## At a glance

+- Research Associate at Global History Lab (CRASSH), University of Cambridge
+- Based in Dhaka, Bangladesh
+- Interests: research, technology, and social impact (aligned with the United Nations Sustainable Development Goals)

 ## Education

 **St. Xavier's School, Chittagong**
 *Primary Education* (Jan 2007 - Dec 2011)
-- I had the privilege of completing my primary education at St. Xavier's School, a distinguished institution known for its rich heritage and commitment to academic excellence.
-Established in 1956, the school has a long-standing tradition of nurturing students with a holistic approach, emphasizing both academic success and moral values.
-Surrounded by the serene beauty of Pahartali, St. Xavier's provided a nurturing environment that played a crucial role in shaping the foundation of my educational journey.
+- I completed my primary education at St. Xavier's School, an institution known for its academic excellence and values-based education.
+Established in 1956 and located in Pahartali, it provided a supportive environment that shaped the foundation of my learning.

 **Nasirabad Govt.
 High School, Chattogram**
 *Primary Education Completion, Junior School Certificate, and Secondary School Certificate, Science* (Jan 2012 - Feb 2018)